-Evidence of a turbulent creation, East Jeju is characterised by black cliffs, hundreds of extinct volcanoes and craters.
+Evidence of a turbulent creation, East Jeju is characterized by black cliffs, hundreds of extinct volcanoes, and craters.
 It was a desolate land, filled with rocks and lava stones.
-But Mother Nature has revitalised this part of the island, transforming it into a picturesque landscape with impressive rock formations, lush green meadows and silver grass fields.
+But Mother Nature has revitalized this part of the island, transforming it into a picturesque landscape with impressive rock formations, lush green meadows, and silver grass fields.

 Similar to its distinctive culture, Jeju-do’s geological features are different from those of mainland Korea.
 As a result of a series of volcanic activities, the entire island is covered in volcanic rock and volcanic soil produced by the enormous Hallasan, the God Mountain.
 This frenzied creation also formed an extensive system of lava tubes, as well as more than 360 satellite volcanoes and craters, including the prominent Seongsan Ilchul-bong and Sagumburi in East Jeju.

 Rising from the seabed like a majestic castle, Seongsan Ilchul-bong is definitely one of Jeju-do’s most remarkable sights.
 This extinct tuff cone was formed approximately 5000 years ago as a result of a volcanic eruption underneath the sea.
 Over the course of time, its bowl-shaped crater has been forested.
 And Seongsan Ilchul-bong has gradually become home to more than 200 species, including some rare plants.
 At the base, lush green meadows roll on sloppy hills, creating a contrast to the dramatic rocky outcrop.